22 Jun What To Do, And What Not To Do, When Fulfilling Backer Rewards

 The energy needed to propel crowdfunding can be exhausting, it can then be enticing to stall making arrangements for fulfillment of backers— or even overlook it totally.
 One of the greatest errors first-time crowdfunders make isn’t thoroughly considering sending their backers the rewards as soon as possible after the campaign ends.
 We’ve worked with crowdfunding campaigns of all shapes and sizes and need to share our best rules and regulations for satisfying backer rewards rapidly, effortlessly, and cost-effectively.

 It’s best to give your crowdfunding rewards basic.
 For instance, in the event that a basic reward is a T-shirt, offer may be only a few choices rather than five.
 This makes it quicker for backers to decide on what reward to settle on, and saves you and your suppliers a lot of time and effort as well as making the turnaround from supplier to backer much easier, keeping everyone happy.

 Don’t Underestimate Overhead

-Some first-time crowdfunders neglect to factor overhead costs into their financing.
-However, it can be difficult calculate the true costs of packaging and shipping.
+Some first-time crowd funders neglect to factor overhead costs into their financing.
+However, it can be difficult to calculate the true costs of packaging and shipping.
 This can bring a harsh reality check when it comes time to send rewards!

-We normally suggest 20% of your budget should be for reward fulfilment.
+We normally suggest 20% of your budget should be for reward fulfillment.
 This should take care of the expenses of post & packaging.
-Your financing need to take the production and shipping of the items into consideration.
+Your financing needs to take the production and shipping of the items into consideration.

 If you don’t be careful about your overhead post & packaging costs you may wind up paying out of pocket when it comes time to reward your backers.
-Also make you you take into account the amount of backers you have received internationally, there are many extra charges!
+Also, make you take into account the number of backers you have received internationally, there are many extra charges!
 Including taxes and duties.